 What are the best beaches for your holidays to Mauritius?

-Imagine the perfect beach.
+Imagine the perfect beach holiday.
 Got stunning blue skies and shimmery shores in mind?
 That’s exactly what the sun, sea and sand are like in Mauritius.
-We're all about beaches (as you can probably tell), so we got our holiday nerds to pick out their faves in Mauritius.
+We're all about beaches (as you can probably tell), so we got our holiday experts (nerds) to pick out their faves in Mauritius.
 Check these bad boys out:

 • Flic en Flac Beach - On the West Coast, this stretch of white sand is where the vibes are totally popping off.
 Think crystal-clear waters, bangin' sunsets, and some proper good snorkelling.